-Lucas Gazianis is a senior at Greenwich High School interested in finance and marketing.
+Lucas Gazianis is a senior at Greenwich High School interested in finance, marketing and politics.
 Lucas is responsible for the development of content and contributes to the design of user features for Clubsource’s website.
 He is also responsible for recruiting and managing advertisers.

 Schools and Students